Clinically Optimized Solutions and Systems for Transplantation

 For reliable objective assessment of “marginal” and rejected lungs

-The gold standard in lung preservation
+The gold standard in lung preservation made ready-to-use

-Introduction to Organ storage
+Introduction to Organ preservation

 Organ transplantation is one of the most challenging and complex areas of modern medicine.
-Without effective preservation techniques, it would be virtually impossible to transplant solid organs from the cadaver donor to the recipient because irreversible functional injury often occurs well within the first few hours of donor death.
+Without effective preservation techniques, it would be virtually impossible to transplant solid organs from the deceased donor to the recipient because irreversible functional injury often occurs well within the first few hours of donor death.

 The importance of an ideal preservation solution